-We can see two commits in the history of the repository.
-Each of them is identified by a unique 40 character sequence, called a shasum.
+We can see two COMMITS in the history of the repository.
+Each of them is identified by a unique 40 character sequence, called a SHASUM.

-Your Git log may be more extensive - use "git log master" instead!
+W6.1 Your Git log may be more extensive - use "git log master" instead!

 The output of git log shown in the handbook and the output you will see in your own datasets when executing the same commands may not always match - many times you might see commits about a "git-annex adjusted branch" in your history.
-This is expected, and if you want to read up more about this, please progress on to chapter 3 and afterwards take a look at this part of git-annex documentation.
+This is expected, and if you want to read up more about this, please progress on to chapter 3 and after-wards take a look at this part of git-annex documentation.

-In order to get a similar experience in your dataset, please add the term master to every git log command.
+In order to get a similar experience in your dataset, please add the name of your default BRANCH (it will likely have the name main or master) to every git log command.
 This should display the same output that the handbook display.
-The reason behind this is that datasets are using a special branch to be functional on Windows.
-This branches history differs from the history that would be in the default branch, which is in most cases called master.
+The reason behind this is that datasets are using a special BRANCH to be functional on Windows.
+This branch's history differs from the history that would be in the default branch.
 With this workaround, you will be able to display the dataset history from the same branch that handbook and all other operating system display.
-Thus, whenever the handbook code snippet contains a line that starts with git log, copy it and append the term master.
+Thus, whenever the handbook code snippet contains a line that starts with git log, copy it and append the term main or master, whichever is appropriate.